"Hitchcock" trains lens on the love story of Alfred and Alma

-NEW YORK She won Oscar gold for her uncanny performance as Britain's Queen Elizabeth, but Helen Mirren's latest portrayal finds her as the power behind the throne -- or, more precisely, the director's chair.
+NEW YORK She won Oscar gold for her uncanny performance as the Queen, but Helen Mirren's latest portrayal finds her as the power behind the throne -- or, more precisely, the director's chair.

 In "Hitchcock," Mirren stars opposite Anthony Hopkins as legendary director Alfred Hitchcock's devoted wife Alma Reville, and early buzz has her a contender for another Oscar nomination.